 Vive Le Rock call us 'Discerning Punk Promoters'

-Now going strong into our third year, we get a regular crowd of happy, friendly punters and every band we've put on have wanted to play again.
+Now going strong into our fourth year, we get a regular crowd of happy, friendly punters and every band we've put on have wanted to play again.
 In true DIY punk style, we treat bands with respect, we keep entry fees fair and support two London charities 'Food For All - Feeding the Poor' and Knox's charity shop 'Rock n Roll Rescue'.

 For more info about Rockaway Beach, contact Timmy on email@example.com or find us at RockawayBeachUK on Facebook (or click the link in the Rockaway Beach logo above)